marko-js/website/src/routes/docs/native-tag.md

 <button onClick() { message = "goodbye" }>Click Me</>
 ```

-Now typing in the `<input>` and then clicking the `<button>` leads to a (perhaps) suprising behavior.
+In this example, typing in the `<input>` and then clicking the `<button>` might not behave as expected.
+The `<div>` text updates only when the button is clicked, and the `<input>` doesn't reflect the new "goodbye" value.

-Firstly, the `<div>` text is not updated until we click the `<button>` and then `<input>` doesn't get set to "goodbye"!
+This occurs because there are two separate states, which update independently:

-The issue here is that there are actually two states not one.
-The state owned by Marko in the `<let/message>` and the internal state of the `<input>` value.
-These states are also updated at different times.
+1. The Marko-managed state in `<let/message>`

-To solve this problem, at a fundamental level, the two states and their updates need to be synchronized.
+2. The internal state of the `<input>` value

-To help with this, Marko has a special `valueChange` attribute on `<input>`.
+To synchronize these two states and their updates, Marko includes a special `valueChange` attribute on `<input>`.

 ```marko
 <let/message = "hello"/>